SkoolNotes/Taproot/2020HIST201/KBhHIST201TheEnlightenment.md

 * Protestant revolution
 	* Church embodied truch => bible embodied truth
 	* Encouraged reading
-	* Middle class grew, making more people wealthy enough
+	* Middle class grew, making more people wealthy enough to have time to read the bible
+	* Feeling of "this is new and weird"